Blog

 Article Tags

-Old Church Stone (A Ghost Story for Christmas)
+The Story of the Old Stone Church (A Ghost Story for Christmas)

 Download the EPUB version of this story, 10K

-Note: A story related to Messrs.
-Harvey and Quint by Lewis, the butler, at Crawford Hall following the incident with the chimney stone.
-See the related papers. -Editor
+Note: A story related by Jonathan Thomas Quint to Richard Harvey et al. following the incident in the upstairs hallway.
+See the related papers. —Editor

-Few sights are more evocative to the wanderer than that of the small, old, stone church.
-Many such examples populate the English landscape.
-The most affecting ones are found in suitable surroundings: atop a high prominence, hidden within a deep valley, or in the midst of a forest glade.
+Of the many works of man that populate the landscape of England, few are more quaint and evocative than an old country church.
+Small, and made of stone, the most affecting examples are found among suitable surroundings: atop a high prominence, hidden within a deep valley, or in the midst of a forest glade.

-Often close by such churches are the gravestones of the church membership.
-The inscriptions they once bore have long since worn away.
-Many lean precariously to one side or another.
-Some unfortunate ones lie flat upon their face, half-buried in the soil or overgrown with ivy.
-Others still lie broken, separated from bases still firmly planted in the earth.
+Usually close by are the gravestones of the departed church membership, the inscriptions they once bore long since worn away.
+Many lean precariously to one side or the other.
+Those less fortunate lie flat upon their face, half-buried in the soil or overgrown with ivy.
+Others lie broken, with bases still firmly planted in the earth.

 The noblest examples of this species of church appear untouched by the hand of man.
 Indeed, it is as if they sprang from the soil of their own accord.
-They share its characteristic color, texture, and substance.
+They share its common color, texture, and substance.
 Too, their materials reflect the sky above.
-Some are as dark as storm clouds while others, decorated in lichen, are as blue as a rain-washed sky.
+Some are as dark as storm clouds while others, decorated in lichen, are as blue as the rain-washed sky.

 The condition of these spiritual outposts varies.
-Some are little more than crumbling stone walls.
-Others, intact for the most part, have been demoted and are used to store farm equipment.
+Some are little more than crumbling walls.
+Others, intact for the most part, have been demoted and serve as a place to store farm equipment.
 Or, they serve as shelter for livestock during the winter.
 But there are many that remain faithful to their mission.
 By necessity, they have a diligent staff dedicated to their upkeep.

-Such places have expansive memories.
-Sometimes, these memories awake and manifest in the most unexpected ways.
-Such an awakening occurred some years ago in a small, old, North Yorkshire church.
+Such places have long memories.
+Sometimes, these memories awaken and manifest in unexpected ways.
+Just such an awakening occurred some years ago in an old, North Yorkshire church.

-It began as Mr. Denton, the handyman, arrived at the church early one November morning.
+It started as Denton, the handyman, arrived at the church early one November morning.
 The night before, he had spoken with Father Harrison.
 Over a pint, the vicar asked him to attend to repairs in the wall of the south transept, where it met that of the chancel.

 Placing a lamp next to the wall, he surveyed the damage.
-The ancient mortar had disintegrated, revealing dark gaps between the stones.
+The ancient mortar had disintegrated, revealing dark gaps between the stone.
 Placing his hand against one of them, he felt a chill draft.
 The job was simple enough: chisel away the bad mortar and apply a new batch.
-He anticipated completion around lunchtime.
+He would be done before lunchtime.

-Soon the church rang with the sound of hammer on stone.
-Denton had been working for a quarter of an hour when he paused.
-There had been another noise: a muffled thump.
+Soon the church rang with the sound of Denton’s hammer.
+He had been working for a quarter of an hour when he paused.
+There had been another noise: a muffled tap.
 It had been sufficiently loud as to be audible over the sound of his hammer.
 He turned toward the door, expecting that he had heard the vicar or sexton enter.
 But he was alone in the church.
 With a shrug, he returned to his work.

 After only a minute or two, the handyman once more suspended his work.
-He had heard it again: a muffled, heavy thump.
-It was not unlike the sound of his own hammer, but it was as if it had come from far away.
+He had heard it again: another tap.
+It was not unlike the sound of his own hammer, but it was as if it came from far away.
 He turned round once more to survey the church.
 It was somewhat brighter now, the corners no longer so dark.
 But he was still alone.
-He checked his watch and wondered what was keeping the others.
+Glancing at his watch, he wondered what was keeping the others.

 Out of curiosity, Denton tapped hard on the stone in front of him.
 The impact echoed through the church.
-A moment later, a single muffled thump sounded.
-This time, it seemed close by.
+A moment later, the muffled tap repeated.
+But this time, it seemed closer.
 He repeated the experiment, varying it by delivering two hard blows.
-Before he could let his breath out, two muffled taps came as if in reply.
-Denton paused and scratched his head, then jumped as the voice of the vicar, who had recently arrived, rang out from far below.
+Before he could let his breath out, two muffled but equally loud taps came in reply.
+Denton paused and scratched his head, then jumped as the voice of the vicar, who had recently arrived, rang out from below.

 "What on earth are you doing, Denton?" he said.